DoiiarX/PyQt-Figma-Designer/readme.md

 python pyqtfd-download.py -h
 ```

-This command allows you to generate a PyQt-Figma-Designer project from a Figma URL.
+This command allows you to download a Figma file as well as its images.
 It accepts the following options:

 - `-p PATH, --project PATH`: Specifies the project directory where the generated files will be stored.
-- `-s SCALE, --scale SCALE`: (Optional) Specifies the scale for the Figma components.
+- `url URL, --url URL`: Specifies the Figma file URL.
-- `-oh OVERWRITE_HANDLER, --overwrite-handler OVERWRITE_HANDLER`: (Optional) Specifies the overwrite handler.
+- `-t TOKEN, --token TOKEN`: Specifies the Figma personal access token.

 Example usage: